Kernix13/markdown-cheatsheet/README.md

 ###### Even smaller text for an H6

-Finally, here is code to copy instead of having to type it out each time:
+Here is code to copy instead of having to type it out each time:

 ```
 <h3 align="center">Heading3</h3>